Fil/pangea/docs/support/dark-mode.md

 })
 ```

-Another very common use case for this {dark} component is when using mix-blend-mode: where the preferred option for mixing colors in light mode is “multiply”, in dark mode you obtain the equivalent effect by using “screen” instead.
+Another very common use case is with mix-blend-mode: where the preferred option for mixing colors in light mode is “multiply”, in dark mode you obtain the equivalent effect by using “screen” instead.

 ```js echo run=false
 Plot.lineY(data, {